matrix-construct/construct/README.md

 technologies in vogue for its day to aid the virility of implementations.
 A vibrant and growing ecosystem [already exists](https://matrix.org/docs/projects/try-matrix-now.html).

-This is the Construct.
+**This is the Construct** — the first Matrix server written in C++.
 It is designed to be fast and highly scalable, and to be community developed by volunteer contributors over the internet.
 This mission strives to make the software easy to understand, modify, audit, and extend.
 It remains true to its roots with its modular design and having minimal requirements.
-Even though all of the old code has been rewritten, the same spirit, philosophy, and _respect for its predecessors_ is still obvious throughout.
+Even though all of the old code has been rewritten, the same spirit and _philosophy of its predecessors_ is still obvious throughout.

-The Construct is the first implementation of a Matrix homeserver written in C++.
-The roadmap for service is as follows:

-- [✓] Phase One: Matrix clients using HTTPS.
-- [ ] Phase Two: Legacy IRC networks using TS6 protocol (Atheme Federation).
-- [ ] Phase Three: Legacy IRC clients using RFC1459/RFC2812 legacy grammars.

 ## Installation